fleio/fleio-whmcs/README.md

 If you're using the generate invoice feature of fleio-whmcs, automatic settlements and invoice generation settings have to be disabled.

+Partial refunds are must be manualy handled.
+The Fleio credit will not be modified if you partially refund an invoice in WHMCS

 License information
 ===================